 This barbaric practice simply paralyzes the animal.
 The horse is still fully conscious during the slaughter process until he is bled out.

-There are a number of plants slaughtering horses in Mexico, only two of which are EU regulated.
+There are a number of plants slaughtering horses in Mexico, only two of which are EU regulated (though this number changes from time to time as one is shut down and another re-opens.

-The prevailing method in the UK, Ireland, Europe, Australia, Japan and Latin America to render horses unconscious prior to slaughter is the gunshot, although the captive bolt has gained some popularity as it speeds up production.
+The prevailing method in the UK, Ireland, Europe, Australia, Japan and Latin America for rendering horses unconscious prior to slaughter is the gunshot, although the captive bolt has gained some popularity as it speeds up production.

 Once horses have been rendered unconscious (if done properly), they are dropped or lowered onto the kill floor through a kill chute.